-At the close of the reporting period, the fund had a net liability position of \$102,948 on open derivative contracts subject to the Master Agreements.
-There was no collateral pledged by the fund at period end for these agreements.
+At the close of the reporting period, the fund had a net liability position of \$521,939 on open derivative contracts subject to the Master Agreements.
+Collateral pledged by the fund at period end for these agreements totaled \$483,044 and may include amounts related to unsettled agreements.